Atemo-C/NixOS-configuration/README.md

 ## [2.8] Desktop environment.
 This configuration is aimed and sometimes assumes *(to be fixed)* the use of the [Hyprland](https://hyprland.org/) Wayland compositor.
 However, you can enable the [XFCE](https://xfce.org/) desktop environment instead by uncommenting the relevant modules in the [`configuration.nix`](https://github.com/Atemo-C/NixOS-configuration/blob/main/configuration.nix) module, as long as you also disable Hyprland in the [`./Hyprland/Enable.nix`](https://github.com/Atemo-C/NixOS-configuration/blob/main/Hyprland/Enable.nix) module. \
 &nbsp;

+## [2.9] Suspend action.
+By default, `systemctl suspend` should just work.
+However, on some older hardware with certain firmware bugs and other quirks, it might not work properly.
+This is the case on my ThinkPad L510 (see https://github.com/NixOS/nixpkgs/issues/409934 for more details). \
+If this is the case for your computer, you can uncomment a custom suspend override in the [`Power.nix`](https://github.com/Atemo-C/NixOS-configuration/blob/main/Power.nix#L17) module, which will use `pm-suspend` from the [`pmutils`]() package to suspend.

 # [3] Use cases & features implementation.